 Figure 3.
-Can search NIH Reporter for funded projects with similarities to your project.
+Can search NIH Reporter for funded projects with similarities to your project using multiple strategies.

 You can also search NIH RePORTER for similar projects with similarities to your concept/proposal by using the MatchMaker tool.
-Enter abstracts or other scientific text and Matchmaker will return a list of similar projects from RePORTER.
+Enter abstracts or other scientific text and Matchmaker will return a list of 100 similar projects from RePORTER.
 These matches are based on the terms and concepts used in the submitted text.